MSc Biomedical Science

 Key course features

-- Biomedical Science is taught by enthusiastic academic and clinical professional staff in modern, spacious laboratories housed at the newly established North Wales Clinical Research Centre (NWCRC) based at Wrexham, and at Wrexham Glyndŵr University.
+- Biomedical Science is taught by enthusiastic academic and clinical professional staff in modern, spacious laboratories housed at the Maelor Academic Unit of Medical & Surgical Sciences (MAUMSS) based in Wrexham, and at Wrexham Glyndŵr University.

 - Teaching will involve a range of learning methods including lectures, seminars, laboratory practicals, group discussions and presentations.